 Guest Artist Support

-26 years ago, the Saint Paul Art Crawl was created to make the Twin Cities aware of the Lowertown resident artists and provide a format to sell art.
+Twenty-six years ago, the Saint Paul Art Crawl was formed to make the Twin Cities aware of the Lowertown resident artists and provide a format to sell art.
 Since then, as the Art Crawl evolved to include artists throughout St. Paul, increasing numbers of artists who were not Lowertown residents participated in the bi–annual art crawls.

 Today, there are artist communities throughout St. Paul and only half of the Art Crawl participants are Lowertown residents.
 The organization now features nine districts throughout St. Paul to encourage resident artists to open their studios and studio-homes AND invite non–resident guest artists to show in their building’s common spaces.

 If you are not a “Resident Artist,” you are a “Guest Artist.“ It is up to guest artists to secure their exhibit space.
+Guest Artists who do not secure their exhibit space before registering are not guaranteed a space at their selected location.
+The Art Crawl will not provide registration refunds to artists who are not able exhibit space at their selected location.
 A list of host venues is available with participation criteria.

 Some buildings have a jury system in place to reduce redundant art (eliminating having too many similar media in one venue), while others have policy to allow any artist to exhibit.

 Some host buildings set up a marketplace or art fair environment in which several dozen artists show and sell their work; other buildings designate hall space for their guest artists.